Imagine a party where everyone brings something they love and gets to share it with friends. That’s a Favorite Things Party!

 - Favorite cocktail

-Let me know if you throw a favorite things party!
-You and your guests will have as much fun as we did!
+I’m confident you and your guests will have as much fun as we did!

 xo,